roscioli/tetris/README.md

-# tetris
+# Tetris
 Javascript tetris

 ## Purpose
-This is a little project intended to showcase some skills while having fun.
+This is a little project written purely in framework-less javascript intended to showcase some skills while having fun.